 I used to think that writing in books was sacrilege.

-Then, freshman year of college, I was reading a copy of Fear and Loathing in Las Vegas by Hunter S. Thompson that I had borrowed from my cousin and clutched my pearls when I came across a highlighted paragraph.
+Then, freshman year of college, I was reading a copy of Fear and Loathing in Las Vegas by Hunter S. Thompson I had borrowed from my cousin when I came across a highlighted paragraph.
 “Why would you do that?”
 I asked her, scandalized.

-“Because I might not read that book again, and this way I can remember the parts I liked,” she answered matter-of-factly.
-I’d never thought of it like that, as a way to preserve your love of a book, rather than a sign of careless treatment of it.
+“Because I might not read that book again, and this way I can remember the parts I liked,” she answered.
+I hadn’t thought of it like that, as a way to preserve your love of a book, rather than a sign of careless treatment of it.
 I changed my mind in about .02 seconds and I’ve been marking up my books ever since.
 (Never the library’s or any I borrow; I’m not an animal.)

 It’s nice to grab a book from the shelf sometimes and page through, reading passages I’ve marked.
 It’s how I source a lot of the quotes for this blog.
 And even if I start by reading a few highlighted lines, I may get pulled in and wind up reading an entire page or two—or just decide to start over and read the whole book.